Travel Guide to Portugal

 Ana Cardosa – Vegetable Vendor

 “In the age of mass production, it’s incredible to know that the woman selling you kale is the very same woman who grew, picked and shredded it by hand.
 No hidden agendas.
-No middle man.
+No middleman.
 Just Ana.
 It goes beyond customer service, it’s simple, genuine and heartwarming.
-The fact that Ana and many of her peers grow their own fruits and vegetables is a major perk for patrons on the hunt for authentic, hard to procure items like the seasonal turnips from Gondomar that require an experienced hand to grow properly.”
+The fact that Ana and many of her peers grow their own fruits and vegetables is a major perk for patrons on the hunt for authentic, hard-to-procure items like the seasonal turnips from Gondomar that require an experienced hand to grow properly.”

 Lucinda Leite – Poultry Vendor

 “At Bolhão, there’s still an effort to preserve the connection between the origins of food and the people who eat it.
 Here, the chicken still bocks and has feathers, and its freshly butchered meat boasts smooth unfettered feet and regal, red combs.
-Nothing in Bolhão is sugar coated.
+Nothing in Bolhão is sugar-coated.
 There’s no desire or need to hide life.
 There’s value to buying a live chicken, whose fresh blood enriches the aromatic rice dish of arroz de cabidela, and whose offal and feet metamorphose into pipis, a petisco (small bite) of stewed chicken gizzards, hearts, liver and feet in a savory gravy of onions, garlic, tomatoes, spices, herbs and a dash of Piri-Piri.
 There’s comfort in knowing that the woman selling you that chicken, not only raised and nurtured it, but that she herself killed it.
 These vendors are more than salespeople, they’re agents of sustainability.”

 Feature Tours